 I wrote the popular book The Myths of Innovation to capture everything I wish I learned about big ideas before I started my career.
-I’ve seen bloggers summarize the book into a simple list (or cheezy video), but here’s a version written by my own hand.
+I’ve seen bloggers summarize the book into simple lists (or cheezy videos), but here’s a version written by my own hand.
 You can also see my compilation of 177 Innovation myths others have written.

 The book was heavily researched with 100s of footnotes and references, but here’s the tightest summation:

 - The myth of epiphany.
-Few mention the millions of “epiphanies” people have had that ended in years of failure.
+Few people mention the millions of “epiphanies” people have had that ended in failure.
 We love stories of flashes of insight and they dominate how creativity is reported.
-Epiphany stories project illusions of certainty since they’re always about successful ideas.
 Epiphanies are a consequence of effort, not just the inspiration for it.
 No idea is completely original, as all ideas are made from other ideas.
-When you hear a story about a flash of insight, the useful questions to ask are 1) how much time the creator spent working before the flash happened, 2) How many ideas from other people they reused and 3) how much work they did after to make the idea successful.
+When you hear a story about a flash of insight, the useful questions to ask are 1) how much time the creator spent working before the flash happened, 2) How many ideas from other people they reused and 3) how much work they did after the flash to make the idea successful.
 An epiphany doesn’t find investors, make prototypes, sacrifice free time or persist in the face of rejection: only you can do that and you’ll have to do it without a guarantee of success.

 - The myth that we know history.
 We romanticize the past to fit the present, creating traps for creatives who don’t know the true history of their own field.
 Inspiring lies are often more popular than complex truths.
+And history is heavily tainted by survivorship bias.
 History is not a straight line of progress, which means the present isn’t either.
 Innovation is OLD and the tactics for trying to change the present are ancient.
 Why did America succeed when 90+% of revolutions fail?
 Was there anything really special about the Rosetta Stone?
 Dominant ideas aren’t necessarily good ones.
 Find the biggest idea in your field and dig in: you’ll be surprised at what you find beneath the surface that helps your work in the present (see Myth #8: the best idea wins).

 - The myth of a method.
 The challenge with creative work, especially in a marketplace, is the many factors beyond your control.
 You can do everything right and still fail.
 Most books on creativity make big promises based on history: they cherry pick examples from the past and claim it’s predictive.
 Methods can be useful but they deny that the present is different from the past.
 There are too many variables in the present to have certainty.
 This is why terms like innovation system or innovation pipeline are absurd.
-The idea of an innovation portfolio, where a range of risk is assumed, is more honest.
-Many books on creativity are surprisingly uncreative (lightbulbs should be banned from creativity book covers) and unreal.
+The idea of an innovation portfolio, where a range of risk is assumed across multiple ideas, is more honest.
+Many books on creativity are surprisingly uncreative (lightbulbs should be banned from creativity book covers) and make impossible promises.